 Rooster reached across the table for toast. ”Meh, he’s not the irrational kind.
 He’ll be fine, Morrey.
 Though knowing him, Frederick’s probably drunk himself silly at the Grim Troll’s Pub like a human.
 Anita meant everything to him.”

 “I wonder why Anita left.
 She loved Frederick.
 I’d see them often at the Patisserie on Baker’s Row when I get almond macarons.
+They’d always get the locust flavor.
 I can’t see how she would ever want to leave Frederick. ”

-Her thoughts were sympathetic as she took a huge bite out of the thick bacon and swallowed one of the fried eggs whole.
+Her thoughts were sympathetic as she took a huge bite out of the thick bacon and swallowed one of the fried tomatoes whole.

 They finished breakfast and Morris tackled her chores.
 Master Disner and Rooster went off to the back room to try some new tea.
 Morris sighed.
 For two years she had been an apprentice to Grayson Disner.
 She had never once been allowed to touch tea leaves this whole time.
 She felt strange telling people she was an apprentice because it did not feel true.
 She felt more like a servant or errand-runner than an heir to Disner’s craft.